krishnanlab/obnb/README.md

 ### Evaluating GNN models

-Training and evalution of Graph Neural Network (GNN) models can be done in a very similar fashion.
+Training and evaluation of Graph Neural Network (GNN) models can be done in a very similar fashion.

 ```python
 from torch_geometric.nn import GCN